 Cybersecurity

-What Should You Expect In Your Cybersecurity Tech Stack?
+What Should You Expect In Your Cybersecurity Stack?

 Blog Post

-What should be in your tech security stack?
+What technology should be in your cybersecurity stack?
 This is the question businesses are asking themselves with increasing concern as the cybersecurity environment continues to be a volatile and often dangerous place for organizations today.

 Prior to the pandemic, cybersecurity was a big issue among organizations, many of whom are seeing a rise in attacks with every year.
 This has led to increased interest and investment in business security tools and solutions.

-It’s becoming clearer each year that having a scattershot approach to cybersecurity solutions isn’t good enough for a modern strategy.
+It’s becoming clearer with each and every year that having a scattered, incomplete, or piecemeal approach to your cybersecurity posture isn’t good enough for a modern strategy.

-In this blog post, we’re going to take a look at the specific solutions that make up a quality cybersecurity tech stack by showing you what we at Impact provide our own clients when they hire us.
+In this blog post, we’re going to take a look at the specific solutions that make up a quality cybersecurity stack.

-core aspects of a quality cybersecurity solution graphic
+An infographic outlining the core aspects of a quality cybersecurity solution

-A range of solutions is today required to operate a successful cybersecurity strategy.
+A range of solutions are required to operate a successful cybersecurity strategy in today’s digital era.

-As we noted, the number of cyberattacks that are targeting businesses in 2021 has increased significantly over even just the last few years, which has in turn led to a sharp increase in spending on cybersecurity from organizations across the country.
+As we noted, the number of cyberattacks that are targeting businesses has increased significantly over the last few years which, in turn, led to a sharp increase in spending on cybersecurity from organizations across the country.
+However, in 2023, cybersecurity budgets only grew by around 6%, which is a stark decrease compared to the 17% expansion in 2022.

 By far the most significant attack vector used by cybercriminals is social engineering—71% of IT professionals say they’ve had employees at their company fall victim to these types of attacks.

-The average cost of social engineering attacks is around $130,000—untenable for many SMBs.
+The average cost of social engineering data breach is around $4.1 million—untenable for many SMBs.
 Preventing costs like these by guarding and monitoring devices used frequently by employees is a key method of ensuring business security.

-Now, we’re going to take a look at what you should expect in a tech security stack.
+Now, we’re going to take a look at what you should expect in a cybersecurity stack.

-We’ll be examining all the components of a security stack—each tool and solution, what they do, what they protect, and why they are necessary for cybersecurity.
+We’ll be examining all the components of a cybersecurity stack—each tool and solution, what they do, what they protect, and why they are necessary for cybersecurity.

 Perimeter Security